edgelesssys/contrast/docs/docs/features-limitations.md

-# Known Limitations

-As Contrast is currently in an early development stage, it's built on several projects that are also under active development.
-This section outlines the most significant known limitations, providing stakeholders with clear expectations and understanding of the current state.
+# Planned features and limitations

+This section lists planned features and current limitations of Contrast.

 ## Availability